 - You’d like to have a less expensive policy

-You may switch a Medigap policy at ANY time, as long as an insurance company is willing to sell it to you.
+You may switch a Medicare Supplement Plan at ANY time, as long as an insurance company is willing to sell it to you.
 Your insurance application will be subject to medical underwriting, and there is no obligation on the part of the insurance company to accept you.

-Overall, Medigap switching options are quite limited.
-Therefore, make a right selection at Medigap Open Enrollment Period.
+Overall, depending on your health, your changing Medicare Supplement options may be quite limited.
+Therefore, make a right selection at Medicare Supplement Open Enrollment Period.

 Variations in Medicare Supplement Underwriting